Actioner/graphql-prisma/README.md

 prisma:client  +1ms
 ```

-Prisma Client generates the following SQL statement to retrieve the `Vote` objects that voted the `Link`.
-With the `Vote` id, the voting `User` id is retrieved and lastly the voting `User` is retrieved.
+Prisma Client generates the following SQL statement to retrieve the `Vote` records that voted for the `Link`.
+With the `Vote` id, the voting `userId` is fetch, and with it the `User` record is retrieved from the database.

 ```bash
 prisma:query SELECT `main`.`Vote`.`id`, `main`.`Vote`.`linkId`, `main`.`Vote`.`userId` FROM `main`.`Vote` WHERE `main`.`Vote`.`linkId` IN (?)
 LIMIT ?
 OFFSET ?